WingofaGriffin/Android-Emulation-Utilities/src/retroarch.md

 RetroArch on Android requires manual post-install steps to work.
 Here are some suggestions on our end.

+Please follow [this guide](https://docs.libretro.com/guides/download-cores/) to install cores for RetroArch.

 Note: Only use cores labeled "Lower End" if you are experiencing poor emulation speed from the other options suggested.

 ## Arcade: